 - What format should my submission be in?

-How do I pitch a story idea to Core Magazines?
+How to pitch a story idea to Core Magazines

 What should I write about?

-Core Magazines welcomes articles from the general public on diverse topics related to culture – pop, counter, social, ethnic – from around the world.
+Core Magazines welcomes articles on diverse topics related to culture – pop, counter, social, ethnic – from around the world.

-We like ideas that will create change, in our hearts, our minds and in the world around us.
-We like unique stories and experiences, adventures, far-off travel, and nearby escapes.
-We like to travel with you off-the-beaten-path to visit places that are rarely seen or known until we get to know them through your eyes, in words, videos, photos, drawings, or audio.
+We like ideas that create change, in our hearts, our minds and in the world around us.
+We like stories about unique experiences, adventures, far-off travel, and nearby escapes.
+We like to travel with you off-the-beaten-path to visit places that are rarely seen or known until we get to know them through your eyes.

 Or, simply tell us what you had to overcome to get where you are today.
 How did you survive?
 How did you remove the roadblocks on your path to entrepreneurship?
 Share your steps to success to inspire others.

 Humour and positivity is a great way to approach stories too.
 Writing a few sentences about the things your kid says could be funny, but writing about all the parents on social media who think their kids are comedic geniuses is a thousand words funnier.
 I’m always willing to discuss your ideas and help you shape your story.

 We get excited about local trends, community action, interaction, connection, counter-culture, sub-cultures, the practice of smaller groups of people in worlds that are not open to everyone, or off-the-charts, pervasive, popular movements that will affect a society for generations to come.
 Stories that excite us examine how we express our cultural identity through the arts, how culture adapts to technology, why we choose to highlight or bury certain aspects of our common culture, and why we tend to behave so predictably in groups — all the things that affect our identity and how we interact with each other.

 Express yourself in words, audio, photos, comics, or illustrations.
 We accept long and short form stories and articles.
 News, features, reviews, opinion pieces as well as creative works of art (short stories and poetry).